 Once in a blue moon, this dragon does shop.
 I was reading an email newsletter yesterday when I saw an ad from an online retailer.
-Instead of continuing to read the article, I clicked through to learn more about the store and offerings.
+Instead of reading the article, I clicked through to learn more about the store and its offerings.
 My expectations utterly changed when I got to the site.
-I wondered if this online tactic had been tested and then I saw it again.
+I wondered if this online tactic had been tested, and then I saw it again.

 I was ready to start shopping until I saw the form below.
 Buggers!

 One Kings Lane did online testing or can discern from their analytics that I’m an outlier for all I know.
 Many people will gladly provide an email.
 And yes, I could have entered a secondary email address.